ShadenKhaled85/Note-App/README.md

 - **Notes Management**
   - ➕ Add new note
   - 📝 Edit existing note
-  - ❌ Delete a note
+  - ❌ Delete a note (with a confirmation message before deletion ✅)
   - 📄 View all notes

 - **UI & Navigation**